Kristen J. Molyneaux

 Program Officer, Development and Education

-Kristen Molyneaux is a Program Officer in the Girls’ Secondary Education in Developing Countries Initiative/Program.
+Kristen Molyneaux is a Program Officer for the Foundation’s work on Girls’ Secondary Education in Developing Countries.

 Kristen’s grantmaking portfolio is focused on the Foundation’s work on secondary education internationally and includes programming in East Africa as well as our global engagement work focused on strengthening policy and the evidence base for secondary education.